Rani Manicka: The Rice Mother, first novel

-The Japanese Lover, second novel
+Touching Earth, second novel

 Her second novel, Touching Earth, was published in 2005, followed by "The Japanese Lover", released in 2009.

 The Publishers Weekly says of this work, in a review:

 Bestseller Manicka (The Rice Mother) spins an epic tale of love, loss, and cosmic destiny in her gripping and eloquent third novel, set against the lush backdrop of Malaya throughout the political and cultural turmoil of the 20th century.
 Prophesied at birth to have a wealthy but disastrous marriage, Parvathi, a poor Ceylonese girl, is married to a powerful man who despises her; she survives life in his house by devoting herself to her children, to a kindly servant, and to Maya, a powerful healer.
 When Japanese soldiers invade during WWII, she experiences love and passion for the first time in the arms of a commanding officer named Hattori.

-Black Jack, third novel
+The Japanese Lover, third novel

 Her latest work titled "Black Jack" was published in 2013.